emory-libraries/eulxml/README.rst

 Developer notes
 ---------------

+As of version 1.1 eulxml provides an xml catalog for resolving schemas referenced by eulxml xmlobject instances.

 To install dependencies for your local check out of the code, run ``pip install`` in the ``eulxml`` directory (the use of `virtualenv`_ is recommended)::